Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Examples

 \section{Examples}

 Here we give two examples of different nature.
-The first one is the case when the law of $X$ belongs to the domain of attraction of a stable law; we compute the exact asymptotic form of $a(x)$ and describe behaviour of the (one-sided) overshoot.
+The first one concerns the case when $F$ belongs to the domain of attraction of a stable law: we compute the exact asymptotic form of $a(x)$ and describe behaviour of the (one-sided) overshoot and the product $V_\ds(x)U_{\rm as}(X)$.
 The second one exhibits how $a(x)$ and/or $c(x)/m(x)$ can behave in irregular ways.
 2mm

-\textbf{ 6.1.} {\sc Distributions in domains of attraction.} 2mm
+\textbf{ 8.1.} {\sc Distributions in domains of attraction.} 2mm